hbc/dc_2016_04/lessons/03_searching_files.md

 **Exercise**

 1) Search for the sequence GNATNACCACTTCC in SRR098026.fastq.
-In addition to finding the sequence, have your search also return the name of the sequence.
+Return the name of the record with the read that contains this sequence.

-2) Search for that sequence in both fastq files.
+2) Search for the above sequence in both fastq files.
 ****

 ## Redirection